guigrpa/giu/README.md

   onCloseFloat?: Function,
   floatPosition?: FloatPosition,
   floatAlign?: FloatAlign,
-  floatZ?: number,
-  styleTitle?: Object, // merged with the title span
   // When enabled, two different visual styles are applied
   // to an item depending on whether it is just *hovered* or also *selected*.
 If disabled,
   // a single style is used to highlight the selected or the hovered item twoStageStyle?: boolean,

-  // SelectNative only
-  // -----------------
-  // All other props are passed through to the `select` unchanged };
+};

 export type SelectPickerType = 'native' | 'inlinePicker' | 'dropDownPicker';